Spectre (Clinical) Download

 Spectre system macros.
 Note that all the macros contain the following disclaimer at the end of the header.
 Only download these macros and use them if you accept this disclaimer.

-These macros are free
+These macros are free as unsupported macros.

 /===============================================================================